RomainMaure/ReachyAudio/README.md

 The method availableVoices can be used to print all the voices that are on your system and that can be used.

+To implement these methods, the [pyttsx3](https://pypi.org/project/pyttsx3/) library is used.

-A feature currently in development is a synthesizer whose goal is to alter default text to speech voices into voices that sound more robotic.
+The method speak also provides a synthesizer feature whose goal is to alter default text to speech voice into a voice that sounds more robotic for Reachy.

-To implement this module, the [pyttsx3](https://pypi.org/project/pyttsx3/) library is used.
-There exists other libraries providing similar text to speech features but this one has been chosen due to its simplicity to use and understand.
+Due to some bugs with the method save_to_file of the pyttsx3 library, this synthesizer feature uses the [gTTS](https://pypi.org/project/gTTS/) library instead.
+The synthesized voice will thus be always the same and the method setEngineProperties won't have any effects on it.
+Finally, this synthesizer also uses the [numpy](https://pypi.org/project/numpy/), [scipy](https://pypi.org/project/scipy/) and [pydub](https://pypi.org/project/pydub/) libraries.

 ## ReachyAudioSpeechRecognition